 Juice fresh turmeric root!
 This is hands down my favorite juice ever – Fresh Turmeric Tonic– made with carrots, beets, apple, orange and fresh turmeric and ginger.
 For a simpler version, just try carrot-orange and turmeric root.
 Either way, you will love the flavor.
 It’s like drinking a cup of sunshine and it literally just lights up my whole body.
 A beautiful gift to yourself or a friend who is feeling sick, down or brokenhearted, somehow this helps.
 A love potion for the soul.
 Very uplifting.

 Turmeric Golden Root juice – a fresh juice harnessing the power of turmeric root – to soothe inflammation, aid in cleansing the body and fight illness.

-Pick a few of these 10 Simple Powerful Turmeric Recipes to Heal, Sooth and Protect….this week and see how you feel!
+Pick a few of these healthy, delicious Turmeric Recipes to Heal, Sooth and Protect, this week and see how you feel!